Please check latest information about entry into Russia in 2021 here.

-All foreign citizens must go through border control procedures upon their arrival to the Russian Federation.
+All foreign citizens must go through border control procedures upon their arrival to Russia.
 To pass border control, you must have the following documents:

 - visa (if necessary);